irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 I understand it poorly, but I know that the people at the highest levels of power in this process are people like Vladimir Putin and Donald Trump, mad people who already send thousands to their deaths.

 Besides this theoretical scenario, atrocity on the scale of the entire Planet Earth is already happening.
 A rise in overall heat, leading to extreme high temperatures, low temperatures, and other dreadful weather effects, has already happened.
 It will take us decades to reverse this process in a best-case scenario.
+I think we're probably living in the fastest and messiest period of human history ever.
+When Genghis Khan took his reign of terror across Mongolia, at least the people on the other side of the world were none the wiser.
+These days, we can send messages across the globe in an instant, people across the globe in a day, empires and pollutants across the globe in only a few years.
+We have no choice but to come together and do better, or all die at once.

 The point is, politics is awful.
 To cope with this, many turn to ignorance and denial, or euphemism.
 "I don't know what you're talking about, I'm just not really a political person".
 "Climate change isn't happening at all".
 "Climate change will sort itself out".
 "Black people deserve to be enslaved, they are inferior".
 "Women who get raped are simply asking for it".
 People use phrases like "National Security" and "The Economy".